Lisieshy/RTouhou/README.md

 And that's it!
 You're done setting it up.

-You can always go further, by editing this code a bit to add some randomness and an actual Render System could give a result like that!
+You can always go further, by editing this code a bit to add some randomness and an actual Render System could get a result like that!
 ![Demo Gif](./docs_resources/nekoenginedemo.gif)

 # Internal Documentation